Distance-Restricted Firefighting on Finite Graphs: Complexity of -DR- -FF and -DPR- -FF

-Now for {\sc DPR-$b$-FF} things are not quite so straightforward.
-The major issue is that our transformation from an instance of {\sc $b$-Firefighter} to an instance of {\sc DPR-$b$-FF} must allow for the firefighters to be able to move between any pair of unburnt vertices, which is exactly what the path restrictions stop the firefighters from doing.
-In order to show that {\sc DPR-$b$-FF} is NP-hard we will first introduce the related problem, {\sc Weighted-DPR-$b$-FF}.
+We will also consider the notion of weighted instances of {\sc $d$-DPR-$b$-FF} and {\sc $d$-DR-$b$-FF} in order to incentivize the firefighters to defend certain vertices.

-\begin{problem} \problemtitle{{\sc Weighted-DPR-$b$-FF}} \probleminput{A graph $G$, a set of vertices $F \subseteq V(G)$, an integer $d \geq 1$, a set of real valued vertex weights $w_v$, and a positive integer $k$} \problemquestion{Can $b$ firefighters save a set of vertices whose weights sum to at least $k$ while moving at most distance $d$ and without passing through a burning vertex if a fire breaks out at all the vertices in $F$?} \end{problem}
+\begin{problem} \problemtitle{{\sc Weighted-$d$-DPR-$b$-FF}} \probleminput{A graph $G$, a set of vertices $F \subseteq V(G)$, a weight function $w:V(G) \to \mathbb{R}$, and a positive integer $k$} \problemquestion{Can $b$ firefighters save a set of vertices whose weights sum to at least $k$ while moving at most distance $d$ and without passing through a burning vertex if a fire breaks out at all the vertices in $F$?} \end{problem}